First Look Review: The Mercedes EQS is futuristic, luxurious & serene!

 In the back, the EQS didn’t use to offer great under-thigh support earlier.
 With the 2024 model year update, Mercedes-Benz extended the rear seat bench by 2 cm (0.8 in.) to fix that.
 The company also extended the recline by up to 38º.

 I found the headroom a bit tight, but the lumbar support and shoulder room were good.
 The floor was almost flat, and I had abundant knee room.
-Thanks to the panoramic roof and the stretched-back glasshouse let in plenty of natural light, so even though the side windows were narrow and the interior was dark, I didn’t feel claustrophobic at all.
+Thanks to the panoramic roof and the stretched-back glasshouse, plenty of natural light was let in.
+Though the side windows were narrow and the interior was dark, I didn’t feel claustrophobic at all.

 Specifications